adamsilver/fdpb/03-Book-A-Flight.md

 	</div>
 ```

 This option is good when the amount of search options is completely dynamic and vast in size and breadth (like Amazon for example).
-But for this service, we have a finite amount of destinations that we know confidently.
+But for this service, we have a finite amount of destinations that we know in advance.

-Why let users search, unassisted, in order to arrive at a page that states something along the lines of *we don't fly to that destination*?
+If we were to let users search, unassisted, they would arrive at a page with a message of *we don't fly to that destination*.
+In doing this we have regressed the experience form a native select box&mdash;at least users could guarantee a positive result.

-In many respects we have regressed from the select box option above.
-At least users could guarantee a positive result.
-We can do better.
+Let's keep going.

 ### Typeahead combobox

-What we really need is a textbox and select menu rolled into one.
+What we really need is a text box and select menu rolled into one.
 As the user types a destination suggestions will appear beneath allowing the user to autocomplete their input.
 This drastically saves time scrolling through a plethora of destinations.

 Up until recently there has been no such element for us to use.
 HTML5 gave us the promising `datalist` but unfortuntely, it's signifcantly buggy[^caniuse].